developer191/java-rsa/README.md

 ## mCASH KEY authentication in Java

 ### Set up in mCASH testbed
 First of all; save the private key given in the **testbed** environment right away in a file and call it something like ```mcash_privkey.pem```.
-For production you will have too create your own keypair.
+For production you will have to create your own keypair.

 ##### Convert mcash_privkey.pem to a format that Java supports
 mCASH has generated the private key in **PKCS1#v1_5** format, which Java does not support out of the box.
 Therefore we have to convert it into **PKCS8** so that we can use built in functionality in Java.